-In this post, we are going to discuss the test cases for logout functionality.
-Every web app has a user account feature that allows sign in and signs out option and in the previous post, we have to discuss on Login Page test case.
+Logout Test Cases: In this post, we are going to discuss the test cases for logout functionality.
+Every web app has a user account feature that allows the sign-in and signs out option, we have to discuss this in the Login Page test case.
 When you click on the sign-out link cookies get deleted and the session is cleared.

 |Post On:||Test Case For Logout|

 Logout pages are a feature of websites that are typically used to help users leave the website without losing any data.
 These pages help users log out of their accounts or delete cookies if they have logged in on multiple devices.
 A logout page is a mechanism that lets you close your browser, log out of the website and cleanly exit the site.

 - Test Case For Kindle

 - Test Case For Login Attempts

 This way you get to the public pages and secure private pages remain restricted.
 This is pretty much the work of the log-out link.
 It redirects you from the private use-only area to the public.
 Behind the scenes, many small changes happen while you log out.